yanchanllin/book-fellow-backend-/README.md

 Run bundle install to install all gem dependencies

-Run all rake migrations with rake db:migrate
+Also run all rake migrations with rake db:migrate

 Then load rails s to start.